 Because of immobility and uniqueness, real estate markets are centralized by locality.
 In other words, each geographical market will determine its own situational and conditions that determine prices.
 For instance, real estate property in Wyoming may be cheaper than property in California.
 A waterfront property may have a higher price than a non-water front property.
 Further, due to the real estate’s immobility and uniqueness, the real estate market adjusts slowly.
 Although, there may be spurts of growth, e.g. a development for new houses, construction for a new shopping mall, or a business that brings in thousands of jobs.
 All these factors can bring a spurt to the market price.
 Also, the market can act negatively as well, e.g. the loss of businesses, high taxes, a natural disaster.
 All of these scenarios could affect the market’s supply and demand.

 Causes Affecting Supply in Real Estate

-In economics, the law of supply states that the quantity supplied of a good increase when the price of the good rises.
+In economics, the law of supply states that the quantity supplied of a good increases when the price of the good rises.
 Therefore, in the real estate market, the supply of real estate will increase when the price of the real estate market increases.
 There are two categories where supply greatly affects the supply in real estate; the construction and labor industry and also the monetary and government policies.

 Monetary and Government Policies